afeyisa/hospitalfinace_backend/README.md

 ```sh
 npm install
 ```
-3. Create a .env file in the root directory and add the following environment variables:
+3. Create a ```.env ``` file in the root directory and add the following environment variables:

-PORT=5000
+- PORT=3000
-database=mongodb://localhost:27017/Tina_Hospital
+- database=mongodb://localhost:27017/Tina_Hospital

 ### Running the Application
 ### Using Docker